 Step 4: Selecting components and forming a feature vector:

 We order eigenvalues from largest to smallest so that it gives us components in order or significance.
 Here comes the dimensionality reduction part.
 If we have data with n variables, then we have corresponding n eigenvalues and eigenvectors.
 It turns out that the eigenvector corresponding to the highest eigenvalue is the principal component of the dataset and it is our call as to how many eigenvalues we choose to move ahead of our analysis with.
 To reduce dimensions, we choose the first p eigenvalues and ignore rest.
 We do lose out some information in the process, but if eigenvalues are small, we do not lose much.

 Next, we will form a feature vector which is a matrix.
 This is a matrix of vectors with the eigenvectors which we want to proceed with.
 Since we have just 2 dimensions in the running example, we can either choose one corresponding to greater eigenvalue or simply take both.

 Feature Vector = (eig1, eig2)

 Step 5: Forming Principal Components

-This is final step where we actually form principal components using all math we did till here.
-For same, we take transpose of feature vector and left-multiply it with transpose of scaled version of original dataset.
+This is the final step where we actually form principal components using all math we did till here.
+For the same, we take the transpose of the feature vector and left-multiply it with the transpose of a scaled version of the original dataset.